exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 The DependsOn Plug-in is a clientlib that executes defined actions on dependent fields.

-The DependsOn Plug-in uses data attributes to fetch the expected configuration.
+The DependsOn Plug-in uses data attributes to get the expected configuration.
 To define data attributes from JCR, use the _**granite:data**_ sub-node under the widget node.
 AEM Authoring Toolkit provides a set of annotations to use DependsOn from Java code.